nautobot/nautobot/nautobot/docs/development/style-guide.md

 * No easter eggs.
 While they can be fun, Nautobot must be considered as a business-critical tool.
 The potential, however minor, for introducing a bug caused by unnecessary logic is best avoided entirely.

 * Constants (variables which generally do not change) should be declared in `constants.py` within each app.
-Wildcard imports from the file are acceptable.

 * Every model should have a docstring.
 Every custom method should include an explanation of its function.